 However, not all closing costs are fair game for negotiation.
-It would be considered very unreasonable for a buyer to expect a seller to pay for their application fee just as it would be for a seller to ask a buyer to pay their move-out fee.
-The type and condition of property up for sale will also determine how open the seller is to concessions.
+For example, it would be considered unreasonable for a buyer to expect a seller to pay their application fee, just as it would be for a seller to ask a buyer to pay their move-out fee.
+The type and condition of the property for sale will also determine how open the seller is to concessions.

-The easiest closing costs to negotiate are the flip-taxes and transfer taxes.
+Negotiating the most available closing costs are the flip taxes and transfer taxes.
 In a hot market, sellers will aim to make buyers pay these.
-In a slow market as we have now it’s the other way around.
+In a slow market, as we have now, it’s the other way around.

 The first one to aim for is the transfer tax, which stands at 1.425% of the purchase price (for properties priced at $500,000 or over).
 In a resale transaction, this fee is usually covered by the seller.
-But in a new development purchase, it switches to the buyer’s responsibility.
-In the current market with new developments struggling, especially on the luxury side, developers are now more willing to take up this charge.
-Don’t overlook either the NYS transfer tax which is $4 per $1,000 of the purchase price.
-Some sponsors are even willing to cover months or even years in common charges.
-With things as they are now, other smaller fees are also potentially up for negotiation.
-These include the working capital fund contribution and the fee to cover the buyer’s share of the resident managers unit and sponsor’s attorney fees
+But a new development purchase switches to the buyer’s responsibility.
+In the current market, with new developments struggling, developers are more willing to take up this charge, especially on the luxury side.

 Don’t overlook the NYS transfer tax, which is $4 per $1,000 of the purchase price.
 Some sponsors are willing to cover months or years in common charges.
 With things as they are now, other smaller fees are potentially up for negotiation.
 These include the working capital fund contribution, the cost to cover the buyer’s share of the resident managers’ unit, and the sponsor’s attorney fees.